cse-sim/cse/doc/src/docs/input-data/dhwsys.md

 This order avoids duplicate time-consuming simulation of the full building model.

 <%= member_table(
 units: "",
-  legal_range: "*Codes listed above*",
+legal_range: "_Codes listed above_",
 default: "SIMULATE",
 required: "No",
 variability: "")
 %>

-**wsCentralDHWSYS=*dhwsysName***
+**wsCentralDHWSYS=_dhwsysName_**

 Name of the central DHWSYS that serves this DHWSYS, allowing representation of multiple units having distinct distribution configurations and/or water use patterns but served by a central DHWSYS.
 The child DHWSYS(s) may not include DHWHEATERs -- they are "loads only" systems. wsCentralDHWSYS and wsLoadShareDHWSYS cannot both be given.

 <%= member_table(
 units: "",
-  legal_range: "*name of a DHWSYS*",
+legal_range: "_name of a DHWSYS_",
 default: "DHWSYS is standalone",
 required: "No",
 variability: "constant")
 %>

-**wsLoadShareDHWSYS=*dhwsysName***
+**wsLoadShareDHWSYS=_dhwsysName_**

 Name of a DHWSYS that serves the same loads as this DHWSYS, allowing representation of multiple water heating systems within a unit.
 If given, wsUse and wsDayUse are not allowed, hot water requirements are derived from the referenced DHWSYS. wsCentralDHWSYS and wsLoadShareDHWSYS cannot both be given.

 For example, two DHWSYSs should be defined to model two water heating systems serving a load represented by wsDayUse DayUseTyp.
 Each DHWSYS should include DHWHEATER(s) and other components as needed.
 DHWSYS Sys1 should specify wsDayUse=DayUseTyp and DHWSYS Sys2 should have wsLoadShareDHWSYS=Sys1 in place of wsDayUse.

 Loads are shared by assigning DHWUSE events sequentially by end use to all DHWSYS with compatible fixtures (determined by wsFaucetCount, wsShowerCount etc., see below) in the group.
 This algorithm approximately divides load for each end use by the number of compatible fixtures in the group.
 In addition, assigning 0 to a fixture type prevents assignment of an end use load to a DHWSYS -- for example, wsDWashrCount=0 could be provided for a DHWSYS that does not serve a kitchen.

 <%= member_table(
 units: "",
-  legal_range: "*name of a DHWSYS*",
+legal_range: "_name of a DHWSYS_",
 default: "No shared loads",
 required: "No",
 variability: "constant")
 %>

-**wsMult=*float***
+**wsMult=_float_**

 Number of identical systems of this type (including all child objects).
 Any value $> 1$ is equivalent to repeated entry of the same DHWSYS.
 A value of 0 is equivalent to omitting the DHWSYS.
 Non-integral values scale all results; this may be useful in parameterized models, for example.

 <%= member_table(
 units: "",
 legal_range: "x $\\ge$ 0",
 default: "1",
 required: "No",
 variability: "constant")
 %>

-**wsFaucetCount=*integer***\
+**wsFaucetCount=_integer_**\
-**wsShowerCount=*integer***\
+**wsShowerCount=_integer_**\
-**wsBathCount=*integer***\
+**wsBathCount=_integer_**\
-**wsCWashrCount=*integer***\
+**wsCWashrCount=_integer_**\
-**wsDWashrCount=*integer***
+**wsDWashrCount=_integer_**

 Specifies the count of fixtures served by this DHWSYS that can accommodate draws of each end use (see DHWUSE).
 These counts are used for distributing draws in shared load configurations (multiple DHWSYSs serving the same loads, see wsLoadShareDHWSYS above).

 In addition, wsShowerCount participates in assignment of Shower draws to DHWHEATRECs (if any).

 Unless this DHWSYS is part of a shared-load group or includes DHWHEATREC(s), these counts have no effect and need not be specified.

 <%= member_table(
 units: "",
 legal_range: "x $\\ge$ 0",
 default: "1",
 required: "No",
 variability: "constant")
 %>

-**wsTInlet=*float***
+**wsTInlet=_float_**

 Specifies cold (mains) water temperature supplying this DHWSYS.
 DHWHEATER supply water temperature wsTInlet adjusted (increased) by any DHWHEATREC recovered heat and application of wsSSF (approximating solar preheating).

 <%= member_table(
 units: "^o^F",
 legal_range: "$>$ 32 ^o^F",
 default: "Mains temp from weather file",
 required: "No",
 variability: "hourly")
 %>

-**wsTInletTest=*float***
+**wsTInletTest=_float_**

 Overides at the substep interval the cold (mains) water temperature supplying this DHWSYS.

 CAUTION: wsTInletTest is intended for testing and model validation studies and should not be generally used.
 It is not fully supported for all DHWSYS configurations. wsTInletTest is allowed only for configurations using HPWH-based DHWHEATERs (whHeatSrc=ASHPX or whHeatSrc=RESISTANCEX).

 <%= member_table(
 units: "^o^F",
 legal_range: "$>$ 32 ^o^F",
 default: "",
 required: "No",
 variability: "subhourly")
 %>

-**wsTInletDes=*float***
+**wsTInletDes=_float_**

 Cold water inlet design temperature for sizing.

 <%= member_table(
 units: "^o^F",
 legal_range: "x $>$ 32 ^o^F",
 default: "Annual minimums mains temperature",
 required: "No",
 variability: "constant") %>

-**wsUse=*float***
+**wsUse=_float_**

 Hourly hot water use (at the point of use).
 See further info under wsDayUse.

 <%= member_table(
 units: "gal",
 legal_range: "x $\\ge$ 0",
 default: "0",
 required: "No",
 variability: "hourly")
 %>

-**wsUseTest=*float***
+**wsUseTest=_float_**

 Additional substep hot water use added to draw(s) specfied by wsHWUse and wsDayUse.

 CAUTION: wsUseTest is intended for testing and model validation studies and should not be generally used.
 It is not fully supported for all DHWSYS configurations. wsUseTest is allowed only for configurations using HPWH-based DHWHEATERs (whHeatSrc=ASHPX or whHeatSrc=RESISTANCEX).

 <%= member_table(
 units: "gal",
 legal_range: "x $\\ge$ 0",
 default: "",
 required: "No",
 variability: "subhourly")
 %>

-**wsDayUse=*dhwdayuseName***
+**wsDayUse=_dhwdayuseName_**

 Name of DHWDAYUSE object that specifies a detailed schedule of mixed water use at points of hot water use (that is, "at the tap").
 The mixed water amounts are used to derive hot water requirements based on specified mixing fractions or mixed water temperature (see DHWDAYUSE and DHWUSE).

 The total water use modeled by CSE is the sum of amounts given by wsUse and the DWHDAYUSE schedule.
 DHWDAYUSE draws are resolved to minute-by-minute bins compatible with the HPWH model and wsUse/60 is added to each minute bin.
 Conversely, the hour total of the DHWDAYUSE amounts is included in the draw applied to non-HPWH DHWHEATERs.

 wsDayUse variability is daily, so it is possible to select different schedules as a function of day type (or any other condition), as follows --

          DHWSYS "DHW1"
            ...
            wsDayUse = choose( $isWeHol, "DUSEWeekday", "DUSEWeHol")
            ...

 Note that while DHWDAYUSE selection is updated daily, the DHWUSE values within the DHWDAYUSE can be altered hourly, providing additional scheduling flexibility.

 <%= member_table(
 units: "",
-  legal_range: "*name of a DHWDAYUSE*",
+legal_range: "_name of a DHWDAYUSE_",
 default: "(no scheduled draws)",
 required: "No",
 variability: "daily")
 %>

-**wsFaucetDrawDurF=*float***
+**wsFaucetDrawDurF=_float_**

 Water heater draw duration factor for faucets.
 Defined as the ratio of the actual draw duration (including time waiting for hot water to arrive at the fixture) to the nominal draw duration (as though hot water was instantly available).

 <%= member_table(
 units: "",
 legal_range: "x $\\geq$ 0",
 default: "0.0",
 required: "No",
 variability: "Hourly") %>

-**wsShowerDrawDurF=*float***
+**wsShowerDrawDurF=_float_**

 Water heater draw duration factor for showers.
 Defined as the ratio of the actual draw duration (including time waiting for hot water to arrive at the fixture) to the nominal draw duration (as though hot water was instantly available).

 <%= member_table(
 units: "",
 legal_range: "x $\\geq$ 0",
 default: "0.0",
 required: "No",
 variability: "Hourly") %>

-**wsBathDrawDurF=*float***
+**wsBathDrawDurF=_float_**

 Water heater draw duration factor for baths.
 Defined as the ratio of the actual draw duration (including time waiting for hot water to arrive at the fixture) to the nominal draw duration (as though hot water was instantly available).

 <%= member_table(
 units: "",
 legal_range: "x $\\geq$ 0",
 default: "0.0",
 required: "No",
 variability: "Hourly") %>

-**wsCWashrDrawDurF=*float***
+**wsCWashrDrawDurF=_float_**

 Water heater draw duration factor for clothes washers.
 Defined as the ratio of the actual draw duration (including time waiting for hot water to arrive at the fixture) to the nominal draw duration (as though hot water was instantly available).

 <%= member_table(
 units: "",
 legal_range: "x $\\geq$ 0",
 default: "1.0",
 required: "No",
 variability: "Hourly") %>

-**wsDWashrDurF=*float***
+**wsDWashrDurF=_float_**

 Water heater draw duration factor for dishwashers.
 Defined as the ratio of the actual draw duration (including time waiting for hot water to arrive at the fixture) to the nominal draw duration (as though hot water was instantly available).

 <%= member_table(
 units: "",
 legal_range: "x $\\geq$ 0",
 default: "1.0",
 required: "No",
 variability: "Hourly") %>

-**wsUnkDrawDurF=*float***
+**wsUnkDrawDurF=_float_**

 Water heater draw duration factor for unknown end use.
 Defined as the ratio of the actual draw duration (including time waiting for hot water to arrive at the fixture) to the nominal draw duration (as though hot water was instantly available).

 <%= member_table(
 units: "",
 legal_range: "x $\\geq$ 0",
 default: "0.0",
 required: "No",
 variability: "Hourly") %>

-**wsFaucetDrawWaste=*float***
+**wsFaucetDrawWaste=_float_**

 Draw water waste for faucets.
 Specifies additional draw volume per DHWUSE event (at fixture, by end use).
 This can be used to account for water discarded during warmup or otherwise adjust the draw volume.
 Because the values are at the fixture, the impact on hot water demand additionally depends on DHWUSE parameters.
 The value is applied by lengthening (or shortening) the draw duration.

 <%= member_table(
 units: "gal/draw",
 legal_range: "x $\\geq$ 0",
 default: "0.0",
 required: "No",
 variability: "Hourly") %>

-**wsShowerDrawWaste=*float***
+**wsShowerDrawWaste=_float_**

 Draw water waste for showers.
 Specifies additional draw volume per DHWUSE event (at fixture, by end use).
 This can be used to account for water discarded during warmup or otherwise adjust the draw volume.
 Because the values are at the fixture, the impact on hot water demand additionally depends on DHWUSE parameters.
 The value is applied by lengthening (or shortening) the draw duration.

 <%= member_table(
 units: "gal/draw",
 legal_range: "x $\\geq$ 0",
 default: "0.0",
 required: "No",
 variability: "Hourly") %>

-**wsBathDrawWaste=*float***
+**wsBathDrawWaste=_float_**

 Draw water waste for baths.
 Specifies additional draw volume per DHWUSE event (at fixture, by end use).
 This can be used to account for water discarded during warmup or otherwise adjust the draw volume.
 Because the values are at the fixture, the impact on hot water demand additionally depends on DHWUSE parameters.
 The value is applied by lengthening (or shortening) the draw duration.

 <%= member_table(
 units: "gal/draw",
 legal_range: "x $\\geq$ 0",
 default: "0.0",
 required: "No",
 variability: "Hourly") %>

-**wsCWashrDrawWaste=*float***
+**wsCWashrDrawWaste=_float_**

 Draw water waste for clothes washers.
 Specifies additional draw volume per DHWUSE event (at fixture, by end use).
 This can be used to account for water discarded during warmup or otherwise adjust the draw volume.
 Because the values are at the fixture, the impact on hot water demand additionally depends on DHWUSE parameters.
 The value is applied by lengthening (or shortening) the draw duration.

 <%= member_table(
 units: "gal/draw",
 legal_range: "x $\\geq$ 0",
 default: "0.0",
 required: "No",
 variability: "Hourly") %>

-**wsDWashrDrawWaste=*float***
+**wsDWashrDrawWaste=_float_**

 Draw water waste for dishwashers.
 Specifies additional draw volume per DHWUSE event (at fixture, by end use).
 This can be used to account for water discarded during warmup or otherwise adjust the draw volume.
 Because the values are at the fixture, the impact on hot water demand additionally depends on DHWUSE parameters.
 The value is applied by lengthening (or shortening) the draw duration.

 <%= member_table(
 units: "gal/draw",
 legal_range: "x $\\geq$ 0",
 default: "0.0",
 required: "No",
 variability: "Hourly") %>

-**wsUnkDrawWaste=*float***
+**wsUnkDrawWaste=_float_**

 Draw water waste for unknown end use.
 Specifies additional draw volume per DHWUSE event (at fixture, by end use).
 This can be used to account for water discarded during warmup or otherwise adjust the draw volume.
 Because the values are at the fixture, the impact on hot water demand additionally depends on DHWUSE parameters.
 The value is applied by lengthening (or shortening) the draw duration.

 <%= member_table(
 units: "gal/draw",
 legal_range: "x $\\geq$ 0",
 default: "0.0",
 required: "No",
 variability: "Hourly") %>

-**wsTRLTest=*float***
+**wsTRLTest=_float_**

 Circulation loop return temperature for testing and validation.

 <%= member_table(
 units: "F",
 legal_range: "x $\\geq$ 0",
 default: "0.0",
 required: "No",
 variability: "Subhourly") %>

-**wsVolRLTest=*float***
+**wsVolRLTest=_float_**

 Circulation loop volume flow rate for testing and validation.

 <%= member_table(
 units: "gpm",
 legal_range: "x $\\geq$ 0",
 default: "0.0",
 required: "No",
 variability: "Subhourly") %>

-**wsBranchModel=*choice***
+**wsBranchModel=_choice_**

 Branch model selection.